a-ads/blog/content/blog/how-to-earn-cryptocurrency-10-ways.md

 Do you have a website or a blog?
 Then you can start earning some coins.

 Since Google banned or restricted crypto-related businesses from advertising through its network, the advertising industry had to adapt.
-Countless crypto ad networks (such as A-ADS) were created to fill the market's advertising needs.
+Countless crypto ad networks (such as AADS) were created to fill the market's advertising needs.
 Their platforms created vast networks of crypto-publishers, where advertisers could place their banners.

 So, let me tell you about our Publishers' advantages.
 Firstly, it takes less than a minute to become a publisher!
 You should go to our website and follow three steps:

-1. Fill out the [ad unit](https://a-ads.com/blog/how-to-place-an-ad-unit-code-correctly/) creation form to get HTML code.
+1. Fill out the [ad unit](https://aads.com/blog/how-to-place-an-ad-unit-code-correctly/) creation form to get HTML code.
 It's pretty simple!
 2. Insert it on your website.
 3. Wait for your earnings!